 People with one cardiovascular risk factor often have more.
 For example, obesity is a risk factor for high blood pressure, high blood cholesterol, and type 2 diabetes.
 A person may have all four conditions at the same time.

-Many types of CVD occur as a complication of atherosclerosis.
+Many types of CVD occur as a

 Damage to the circulatory system can also result from diabetes and other health conditions, such as a virus, an inflammatory process such as myocarditis, or a structural problem present from birth (congenital heart disease).